IATI/iati-publisher-docs/docs/basic-activity-data.rst

 --------------------------
 Once published, IATI activities should remain public even after they have finished.
 You can update and republish your activity data as often as needed, for example to update budgets or end dates.

 In some cases, however, activity data needs to be removed from public view.
-To do this, you can “unpublish” your activity in IATI Publisher.
+To do this, you can 'unpublish' your activity in IATI Publisher.

-To delete an activity from the IATI Publisher interface, select its checkbox in the activity list then click on the trash icon next to “Add Activity”.
+To delete an activity from the IATI Publisher interface, select its checkbox in the activity list then click on the trash can icon next to 'Add Activity'.
 Deleting permanently removes the activity from IATI Publisher.
-You will be asked to unpublish the activity first, if applicable, then confirm deletion.
+You will be asked to unpublish the activity first, if applicable.